The Church of England

 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.

 We must understand the context.
-For example says there is no God; but when you read the context you see this is what a fool says.
+For example, one Psalm says there is no God; but when you read the context you see this is what a fool says.

 The fool has said in his heart, "There is no God."
 They are corrupt, They have done abominable works, There is none who does good.